gopinathp1978ms/PowerBI-Localization/README.md

 # Power BI Localization is now simple as like Localizing Web Resource Files. !!!

-We use external tool called "Tabular editor" [Tabular Editor](https://tabulareditor.com/) to localize Power BI Chart titles, legends,  chart series, etc.
+We use external tool called  [Tabular Editor](https://tabulareditor.com/) is to localize Power BI Chart titles, legends,  chart series, etc.

 # Steps